Endurance Group

 The mainstay of the club, the senior Endurance Group typically comprises long-time runners of varying speeds and interests most of whom compete in events including short and middle distance track & field, 5k, 10k, half marathon, marathon and ultra marathon distances, on and off-road.

 Typical training sessions include steady runs of around 10k at 9/10 minutes per mile; shorter 5k time trial efforts; aerobic endurance and interval work, hill sprints and track-based repetitions.
+Thursdays are typically track sessions though it can vary.

 Endurance Group training is designed to help members develop fitness and improve their capacity for competition.
 You should be able to manage well in this group if you can run 5k around 30 minutes or quicker.